 An introduction to AR marketing

-Augmented reality is just one of many new technologies changing the way we interact with the world around us.
+Augmented reality is just one of many new technologies changing how we interact with the world.
 Although AR is not yet a mainstream innovation, its presence is growing fast.
 The global AR market is currently worth around $27bn.
 Statistica predicts this will grow to $209bn by 2022.
 For context, the global smartphone market is worth around $431bn.

 The viral success of Pokemon Go shows how AR lends itself to gaming.
 However, the entertainment and gaming industry actually does not hold the largest market share for AR: marketing and advertising does.
 When considering mobile AR, the market value for marketing and advertising is worth over $1.09bn.
 This is almost twice the value of other applications of mobile VR, such as gaming.